jorgeboucas/slurm/contribs/gcp/README.md

 SchedMD provides professional services to help you get up and running in the cloud environment.
 [SchedMD Commercial Support](https://www.schedmd.com/support.php)

+## This fork: docker deployment

+This fork of the Slurm repo allows deploying docker, docker images, and start the respective containers in the background of each deployed node when deploying HPC clusters on GCP.
+We have also added `tmux`.

 ## Stand-alone Cluster in Google Cloud Platform

 The supplied scripts can be used to create a stand-alone cluster in Google Cloud